 As you can see from the extensive profile Roberto Pompili has to offer, being a voiceover artist is about more than using your own voice and accent.
 The best voiceover artist has a wide range of dialectic, language, and accent skills that can be offered to a wider range of clients.

 Being bilingual is a plus, but even if you can’t speak two languages, any voiceover artist will work hard to learn regional accents in their own language, to make them more employable and suitable for different jobs.
 An ability to employ different tones of voice depending on the subject matter.

 Not only should a voiceover artist have a range of dialects and accents at their disposal, but they should also be able to employ different tones of voice to match the job they are given.

 If you watch TV or listen to the radio, you will know that different advertisements or voiceover segments require different tones to fit the vibe of what is being said.
 For example, a car insurance advert will need a more upbeat, sales-pitch-sounding tone, compared with a cancer charity, which would need a more serious, empathetic tone.
 A dedication to their craft and consistent work ethic.

 Above all, any voiceover artist worth their salt will treat their job like a constant learning process.
 No voice-over artist can do everything; we are always learning and growing as we experience new things.

-Are you thinking of becoming a voiceover artist, or do you need to hire one for your next media project?
+Do you need to hire a voiceover artist for your next media project?
 Contact Roberto Pompili today for more information!

 Voiceover, Speaker pubblicitario, Doppiatore, TheVoiceFactor is the nr1 resource for your media productions